-After the excitement of setting a wedding date has lessened, you need to start thinking about when you will apply for your marriage license.
+After the excitement of setting a wedding date, you need to start thinking about when you will apply for your marriage license.
 Here's help in knowing what to bring with you when you apply for your New York marriage license.

 We recommend applying for your marriage license about a month before your wedding date.

 NOTE: Requirements may vary as each county/city/town in New York could have their own specifications.
 It is important to verify current requirements with the city or town clerk where you want to get married.

 ID Requirement in New York